stevemussmann/GTseqTools/README.md

 ### Colony
 Add a column to the file titled exactly `colony2`.
 In this column, identify all potential offspring as `offspring` and all candidate parents by their sex (`male` or `female`).
 The terms `offspring`, `male`, and `female` are all case-insensitive.

+You can also specify locus-specific genotyping error rates with the `-f / --genoerrfile` command line option.
+The input file for this option should be a tab-delimited plain text file.
+One locus per line.
+Column 1 = locus name, column 2 = error rate.
+See the example file `markerErrorRates.txt` in the `example_files` directory of this repository.
+All error rates in this file that are < `-E / genoerr` will be overwritten with the value of `-E / genoerr`.
+The purpose of this is primarily to remove any zero values, since it is unlikely that any locus actually has a genotyping error rate = 0.
+All error rates will also be rounded to four decimal places (e.g., 0.0001).

 ### gRandma
 A special filter is applied to the gRandma-formatted output to retain only biallelic SNPs for which each of the following conditions is met by at least one individual in the data file: